 Consuming too much added sugar—the sugar that manufacturers add to foods to sweeten them or extend their shelf life—is a major risk factor for heart disease.
 According to the National Cancer Institute, adult men consume 24 teaspoons of sugar a day, the equivalent of 384 calories!
 "The effects of added sugar intake—higher blood pressure, inflammation, weight gain, diabetes, and fatty liver disease—are all linked to an increased risk for heart attack and stroke," says Dr. Frank Hu, professor of nutrition at the Harvard T.H.
 Chan School of Public Health.

-Recommendation: The American Heart Association advises that adults consume no more than 150 calories (about 9 teaspoons, or 36 grams) of added sugar daily.
+The Remedy Rx: The American Heart Association advises that adults consume no more than 150 calories (about 9 teaspoons, or 36 grams) of added sugar daily.
 That's about the amount in one 12-ounce can of soda.

 Slimming down can really beef up your lifespan.
 Carrying extra pounds contributes to a variety of health problems, including heart disease, diabetes and stroke.
 Studies show that overweight people who lose even a little weight (such as 5 to 10 percent of their total body weight) reduce their risk of cardiovascular disease.

-Recommendation: Know your healthy weight range.
+The Remedy Rx: Know your healthy weight range.
 Eat a plant-heavy diet, reduce your consumption of empty calories and processed foods and get regular exercise.

 You're Stressing Out